 Management and Personnel

-This is another important area, and one that’s often overlooked.
+Operations Strategy is another important area and one that’s often overlooked.
 See, people mistake common for easy when it comes to ecommerce.
 Just because a lot of people do it doesn’t mean it’s easy.
 You can’t expect to have a successful online retail business without planning how it’ll operate.
 Having a clearly outlined operations strategy makes your ecommerce business plan more effective.
 Here are some good questions to ask yourself:

 - How will you manage your inventory?

 - What marketplaces will you sell on?
-Not just the larger ones, but emerging marketplaces like Jet.com?
+Not just the larger ones, but emerging marketplaces like Jet?

 - What is your supply chain like?
 Will you be dropshipping, manufacturing, or supplying?

 - What’s your sales model?
-How will you draw customers to your website, or attract them on your marketplace?
+How will you draw customers to your website or attract them to your marketplace?